Lewis's Signaling Game as beta-VAE For Natural Word Lengths and Segments: Background

-where $n$ is the length of $s$ and $P(A_{n+1}=a|A_{1:n}=s)$ is defined as a simple $n$-gram model. $\branchingEntropy(s)$ is known to decrease monotonically on average \footnote{ $\sum_{s:|s|{=}n}P(\symbVariable_{1:n}{=}s)\branchingEntropy(s)$, or \textit{conditional entropy}, monotonically decreases w.r.t $n$ \citep{BellCW90}. }, while its increase can be of special interest.
+where $n$ is the length of $s$ and $P(A_{n+1}=a|A_{1:n}=s)$ is defined as a simple $n$-gram model. $\branchingEntropy(s)$ is known to decrease monotonically on average \citep{BellCW90}, while its increase can be of special interest.
 HAS states that there tend to be word boundaries at $\branchingEntropy$'s increasing points.
 HAS can be utilized as an unsupervised word segmentation algorithm \citep{Tanaka-Ishii05, Tanaka-IshiiI07} whose pseudo-code is shown in \cref{sec: has-based boundary detection algorithm}.
 However, whether obtained segments from emergent languages are meaningful is not obvious.
-For instance, no one would believe that segments obtained from a monkey typing sequence represent meaningful words; emergent languages face a similar issue as they are not human languages.
+For instance, no one would believe that segments obtained from a random unigram model represent meaningful words; emergent languages face a similar issue as they are not human languages.
 We do not even have a direct method to evaluate the meaningfulness since there is no ground-truth segmentation data in emergent languages.
-To alleviate it, \citet{DBLP:conf/iclr/UedaIM23} proposed the following criteria to indirectly verify their meaningfulness: \begin{enumerate}[label={C\arabic*.},ref={C\arabic*},leftmargin=*,labelsep=0.1em] \item The number of boundaries per message (denoted by $\nboundaries$) should increase if $\natt$ increases. \item The number of distinct segments in a language (denoted by $\ndistinctsegments$) should increase if $\nval$ increases. \item $\textrm{W-TopSim}>\textrm{C-TopSim}$ should hold, or $\deltaTopSim:=\textrm{W-TopSim}-\textrm{C-TopSim}>0$ should hold. \end{enumerate} These are rephrased to some extent.
+To alleviate it, \citet{DBLP:conf/iclr/UedaIM23} proposed the following criteria to indirectly verify their meaningfulness: \begin{enumerate}[label={C\arabic*.},ref={C\arabic*},leftmargin=*,labelsep=0.1em] \item The number of boundaries per message (denoted by $\nboundaries$) should increase if $\natt$ increases. \item The number of distinct segments in a language (denoted by $\ndistinctsegments$) should increase if $\nval$ increases. \item $\textrm{W-TopSim}>\textrm{C-TopSim}$ should hold, or $\deltaTopSim:=\textrm{W-TopSim}-\textrm{C-TopSim}>0$ should hold. \footnote{ In EC, \textit{compositionality} is frequently studied \citep{KotturMLB17,ChaabouniKBDB20,LiB19,Andreas19,RenGLCK20}.
+The standard compositionality measure is \textit{Topographic Similarity} \citep[TopSim,][]{BrightonK06, LazaridouHTC18}.
+Let $d_{\objSpace}$ be a distance function in an object space and $d_{\msgSpace}$ in a message space.
+TopSim is defined as the Spearman correlation between $d_{\objSpace}(\obj^{(1)},\obj^{(2)})$ and $d_{\msgSpace}(\msg^{(1)},\msg^{(2)})$ for all combinations $\obj^{(1)},\obj^{(2)}\in\objSpace$ (without repetition).
+Here, each $\msg^{(i)}$ is the greedy sample from $\sender_{\paramS}(\msgVariable|\obj^{(i)})$. $d_{\objSpace}$ and $d_{\msgSpace}$ are usually defined as Hamming and Levenshtein distance, respectively. } \end{enumerate} These are rephrased to some extent.
 C-TopSim is the normal TopSim that regards characters $\symb\in\alphabet$ as symbol units, whereas W-TopSim regards segments (chunked characters) as symbol units.
-The choice of symbol unit may affect Levenshtein distance.
 In the att-val setting, meaningful segments are expected to represent attributes and values in a disentangled way, motivating \ref{A1} and \ref{A2}.
-On the other hand, \ref{A3} is based on the concept called \textit{double articulation} by \citet{Martinet60}, who pointed out that, in natural language, characters within a word are hardly related to the corresponding meaning unit whereas the word is related.
-For instance, characters \texttt{a}, \texttt{e}, \texttt{l}, \texttt{p} are irrelevant to a rounded, red, sweet, and tangy fruit, but word \texttt{apple} is relevant to it.
+On the other hand, \ref{A3} is based on the concept called \textit{double articulation} by \citet{Martinet60}, who pointed out that, in natural language, characters within a word are hardly related to the corresponding meaning whereas the word is associated.
+For instance, characters \texttt{a}, \texttt{e}, \texttt{l}, \texttt{p} are irrelevant to a rounded, red fruit, but word \texttt{apple} is relevant to it.
 Thus, the word-level compositionality is expected to be higher than the character-level one, motivating \ref{A3}.
 With the conventional objective, however, emergent languages did not satisfy any of them, and the potential causes for this have not been addressed well in \citet{DBLP:conf/iclr/UedaIM23}.